Lufthansa faces weekend strike at Paris airport

-FRANKFURT (Reuters) - French unions have called on Lufthansa (LHAG.DE) workers at Charles de Gaulle airport, Paris, to strike from Friday morning to Sunday evening in a dispute over outsourcing ground operations, which could cause flights delays and cancellations.
+FRANKFURT, Jan 2 (Reuters) - French unions have called on Lufthansa workers at Charles de Gaulle airport, Paris, to strike from Friday morning to Sunday evening in a dispute over outsourcing ground operations, which could cause flights delays and cancellations.

 “In the case of a strike Lufthansa flights to and from Paris could be affected,” a spokeswoman for the airline said on Thursday.